 The classification is based on the desirability and eligibility of the expats through a comprehensive evaluation system, which includes a point-based system, a catalogue for guiding foreigners working in China, a labor market test, as well as a quota administration system.
 Among others, applicants are assigned points based on their education background, salary level, age, past achievements, work experience and length, and Chinese language level.
 Candidates applying to work in less developed areas may receive additional points.
-The SAFEA has released the detailed scoring criteria and other specific standards to evaluate expats.
+The State Administration of Foreign Expert Affairs (SAFEA) has released the detailed scoring criteria and other specific standards to evaluate expats, which could be found in the online service platform of the Ministry of Science and Technology (http://fuwu.most.gov.cn/).